proxytranslation/user-docs/workbench/navigation/navigation.md

 ### Show All Entries

-Most of the time, you will want segments displayed for a specific page, but to get an overview of all segments, this is the option to use.
+Most of the time, you will want segments displayed for a specific page, but you may also use this option to get an overview of all segments across all pages.

 **WARNING!** Only **List View** is available in this view, all other View buttons will be unavailable!

-The All Entries list doesn't flood your browser with every single segment all at once: segments will be loaded in batches of 500.
+The All Entries list doesn't flood your browser with every last segment all at once: segments will be loaded in batches of 500.
 The Workbench will automatically fetch a new batch of entries as you scroll down.